tobloef/build-tool/README.md

 * Extensible module system ([list of built-in modules]()).
 * Build once or continuously watch for changes.
 * Support for both live reloading (refresh page) and hot reloading (swap changed assets out on the fly).
+* Generate import maps for your dependencies (useful to load from `node_modules` for example).

 ## Usage

 ```
 // TODO
 ```

+## Limitations

+* `require` is not supported, which can be problematic for certain dependencies.